selvasingh/piggymetrics/README.md

 help you diagnose issues and to understand what users actually do with your app.
 It is designed to help you continuously improve performance and usability.

+You can use Application Insights Codeless Attach to emit data to Application Insights.
+Instructions on setup can be found [here](https://github.com/microsoft/Application-Insights-K8s-Codeless-Attach)

 After some time, you can see distributed tracing in the configured Application Insights instance.
 Go to the `Application Map' blade in the Azure Portal:
 ![](./media/distributed-tracing.jpg)